mrlt8/docker-wyze-bridge/README.md

 - Support for Wyze 2FA.
 - Ability to rotate video for Wyze Doorbell.
 - Ability to record streams locally.
-- Ability to take snapshots on an interval.
+- Ability to take snapshots on an interval or on demand.
 - Ability to live stream directly from the bridge.
 - Ability to send a IFTTT webhook when a camera is offline (-90).